 PECL is the PHP Community Library, available on the Web at http://pecl.php.net/.
 PECL seeks to extend PHP’s capabilities through low-level language modules which are written in the C programming language and must be integrated directly into the PHP engine(usually through compilation).
-PECL extensions are distributed as compressed TAR archives and can be installed to any PHP development system either through manual compile-and-install process or with the PECL installer(included with every PHP distribution).
+PECL extensions are distributed as compressed TAR archives and can be installed to any PHP development system either through the manual compile-and-install processor with the PECL installer(included with every PHP distribution).

 Installing PECL Extensions

 The procedure for installing a PECL extension is differ n UNIX and Windows.
 To download compile and install a PECL extension on UNIX all in one fell swoop, issue the following command at shell prompt:

 The PECL installer will now connect to the PECL server, download the source code, compile it and install it to appropriate location on your system.
 Fig 12-4 has an example of installing the Zip extension, available from http://pecl.php.net/pacakage/zip.